kofigumbs/kofi.sexy/blog/elm-beam.md

 ### Background

-According to [the website](https://elm-lang.org/), Elm is a "a delightful language for reliable webapps."
+According to [the website](https://elm-lang.org/), Elm is "a delightful language for reliable webapps."
 I am a huge fan of the language and its goals, and I encourage you to give it a try.
 Elm helped me enjoy writing front-end code again, and many in the community share that experience.
 The Elm ecosystem is focused on the front-end webapp domain.
-This domain focus is much of what makes Elm delightful — the tooling, documentation, and community largely coalesce around this goal.
+This domain focus is much of what makes Elm delightful—the tooling, documentation, and community largely coalesce around this goal.

 This experience with Elm produces a particular effect in many folks.
 I've heard it called the X-is-great-so-we-should-use-X-everywhere effect.